• Skip to primary navigation

 • DO NOT OVER MIX.
 This is the biggest mistake people make with muffin recipes.
 When you mix the batter together you're starting to create gluten strands — those gluten strands tighten up and create tough muffins with air trapped inside.
 For tender muffins gently fold the wet ingredients into the dry ingredients with slow, smooth strokes.
 Stop mixing as soon as there are no dry bits in the bowl and walk away.
 Don't worry about lumps, they'll bake out in the oven.

 • Your liquid ingredients need to be at room temperature before you add the butter.
-If your eggs and buttermilk are cold when you add the melted butter, the melted butter will firm up and incorporate unevenly.
+If the eggs and buttermilk are cold when you add the melted butter, the melted butter will firm up as you pour it in and incorporate unevenly.

-Can I use a mixer to make muffins?
+FAQ: Can I use a stand mixer or hand mixer to make muffins?

 an overhead shot of mini muffins on a cooling rack. one has been split open revealing a blueberry center.